unl-ml-art/generative-visual-Eblake-7377/README.md

 # Project 3 Generative Visual

-Your Name, yourcontact@unl.edu
-(Your teammate's contact info, if appropriate)
+Ebben Blake, eblake3@huskers.unl.edu

 ## Abstract

 Include your abstract here.
 This should be one paragraph clearly describing your concept, method, and results.
 This should tell us what architecture/approach you used.
 Also describe your creative goals, and whether you were successful in achieving them.
 Also could describe future directions.

+similar to that of https://github.com/ucsd-ml-arts/generative-visual-group-zhx work.

 ## Model/Data